 On this particular day, ignoring the heavy downpour, holding a stick in one hand, an old crushed bottle of water and some puffed rice for snacks in a bag along with an umbrella on the other, the sentinels start walking into the forest.
 Along the way, they spot trees bearing ripe jamun (Syzygium cumini) and plants of kadaba, tunga or pichuli (varieties of tubers they consume as food).

-Women plucking jamun and other berries they found in the forest while patrolling.
-Pic: Sonali Pattnaik
+Picture: Women plucking jamun and other berries they found in the forest while patrolling.
+Credit: Sonali Pattnaik

 Munching on the jamun fruits, Sarojini Pradhan comments that the forest has re-grown much better than it used to before the protection started.
 When asked on how they feel about being in the forest, Basanta Nayak thoughtfully says that the forest is a place where they get to share their thoughts, just as they did in their native place.
 The chirping of birds, the sound of wind cutting across the canopy, rustling through the leaves, the movement of the animals – all this give them immense pleasure.

 After taking a short break, the sentinels resume their walk.
 The forest becomes more dense, and suddenly one of the women spots a man in the forest slashing the young shoots.
 Seeing this she alerts the rest of the group who together catch hold of the man and his accomplice.
 Janha Pradhan walks a few steps ahead and finds an auto loaded with woods and climbers.